lutianzhou001/neo3fura/docs/api/getAssetInfoByContractHash.md

 # GetAssetInfoByContractHash

-Gets the asset info by the contact script hash
+Gets the asset information by the contact script hash.
 <hr>

 ### Parameters